How universities like Colorado State & Ohio are redefining student engagement - Rosterfy

-Sarah Stephens, Senior Program Coordinator of Community Engagement at Colorado State University’s Student Leadership, Involvement, and Community Engagement office, says that Gen Z students are already starting to make their mark in their volunteering habits.
+Sarah Stephens, Senior Program Coordinator of Community Engagement at Colorado State University says that Gen Z students are already starting to make their mark in their volunteering habits.
 “We’re dealing mostly with undergraduates, which means Generation Z. They’re altruistic and community-minded, but also entrepreneurial and career-based, which is a great mix for encouraging volunteers because they’re very aware of causes and so engaged in trying to make a difference,” she says.

 This data trend is backed up by the experience of Wheaton College’s Director, Office of Christian Outreach & Student Development, Yulee Lee, who oversees a robust culture of volunteering and service.
 Wheaton, a top liberal arts college, has had more than one-third of its 2,300 undergraduates take part in volunteering opportunities so far this year.
 “We’ve seen an increase in the desire to volunteer year-on-year.
 We’ve historically had around 400 students per month placed in external volunteering roles, and this year that has doubled to 800 students.
 Freshmen and sophomore classes especially, the younger generations, are actively seeking out opportunities to be part of something bigger than themselves,” she says.